cldevrun/kinanCityQuickAndDirty/README.md

 ### Steps to Get it Running

 #### Buy email domain name & set up DNS records
 Any site that sells domain names is fine.
 I just used namesilo.com to buy a cheap domain name & set up 2 DNS records (1 A & 1 MX).
 For me, I just configured an A record to set my hostname to my server ip address & configured an MX record to set my hostname to my new domain name within my DNS manager.
+Jot down the new website name because you will need it when setting up Kinan on your server.

 <img width="728" alt="arecordkinan" src="https://user-images.githubusercontent.com/41696406/188580569-124a8e06-2176-4d40-b669-3e13673630f2.png">
 <img width="701" alt="mxrecordkinan" src="https://user-images.githubusercontent.com/41696406/188581743-34c98c47-8bb4-42ef-a345-d25ab8bbe281.png">

 #### Buy Anti-Captcha token
 I just used the recommended anti-captcha.com site, forked over $5 to borrow their automatic captcha solvers, because I have little patience to solve them manually.
+After getting an account key on the site, all you just need to do is to activate it.
+Jot the account key down somewhere because you will need it for server setup.

 #### Buy Site Proxies like InstantProxy
 I just instantproxies.com to get some residential ip proxies to get around PTC ip bans.
 Forked $10 USD over for 10 of them.
 If there are some invalid ones, you can kindly ask customer service to replace them.
+Take note of your given proxies in the proxy control panel, as well as authorize your server ip to allow your server to use those proxies.

 #### Server setup